Why Do Cats' Pupils Get Big?

 They squint, they open wide and notably, their pupils can get really big.

-So Why Do Cats' Pupils Get Bigger?The reasons vary from health to emotional state to available light and as a reaction to their current circumstances.
+So Why Do Cats' Pupils Get Bigger?The reasons given by experts and scientists who have researched the subject vary from health to emotional state to available light and as a reaction to their current circumstances.
 In this blog, we’ll answer the question of why cats pupils get big.

 Under normal resting conditions, a cat’s pupils appear to be narrow black slits.
 Cats’ retinas are very sensitive, and that narrow slit prevents too much light from shining on the retina during daylight hours.
 This protective pupil configuration is seen in many animals, including domestic cats.